-However, Gazulla et al [53] stated that although a PEG may reduce the risk of aspiration on food and fluids, a patient with MSA may still potentially aspirate on their own saliva.
-The cognitive decline associated with MSA may also mean that a patient would be at a high risk of pulling out a NGT or PEG, as often seen in patients with dementia [54,55].
+However, Gazulla et al [53] stated that although a PEG may reduce the risk of aspiration on food and fluids, a patient with MSA may still potentially aspirate on their own saliva.].
 It may only prolong a poor quality of life, so these factors would need to be thoroughly discussed with the patient, the family and medical team.
 Due to the poor prognosis for patients with MSA, alternative feeding may not be considered appropriate and a decision to "feed at risk" may be made by the medical team.
+Continue eating and drinking with acknowledged risk may be the most suitable option, in liaison with the medical team and wider MDT.